There are many different types of SEO, but let’s start with a commonly used distinction.

 In other words, the content is usually created with the explicit purpose of ranking on Page #1 of Google for a specific keyword or keyword phrase.

-For an overview of content SEO, see Yoast’s Ultimate Guide to Content SEO.
+For an overview of content SEO, check out these two articles:

 Image SEO, as you might imagine, is a type of SEO where you aim to have your content found in ‘image search’.